vmware/vic/doc/user_doc/vic_admin/list_vch.md

 vm-<i>n</i>       <i>path</i>     <i>vch_n</i>   <i>vch_version</i>-<i>vch_build</i>-<i>tag</i>   Up to date
 </pre>

-- You can use the virtual container host ID when running `vic-machine inspect` or `delete`.
-Using a virtual container host ID reduces the number of options that you need to specify when you use `vic-machine inspect` or `delete`.
+- The IDs are the vSphere Managed Object References, or morefs, for the virtual container host endpoint VMs.
+You can use virtual container host IDs when you run the  `vic-machine inspect`, `upgrade`, `debug`, and `delete` commands.
+Using virtual container host IDs reduces the number of options that you need to specify when you run those commands.
 - The `PATH` value depends on where the virtual container host is deployed:

   - ESXi host that is not managed by vCenter Server: